haskellfoundation/haskellfoundation.github.io/reports/devops-2023.markdown

 <p>Although the failure symptoms were diverse and hard to predict, the root problem could be formulated in a simple way: CI is complex, and GHC simply needed more human resources to handle the workload.
 The Haskell Foundation addressed the latter problem by creating the DevOps role.
 But the complexity is inherent to the system, and to address it, my job was threefold: (1) Simply pitch in to spread the workload across more people.
 (2) Reduce the workload with automation.
 (3) Increase individual efficiency by increasing observability and building tools.</p>

 <h3>Sidebar - Observability</h3>
 <p>Observability is one of my favorite concepts from DevOps culture.
 A system is observable if it has many different ways it can be inspected.
-Google says “observability is based on exploring properties and patterns not defined in advance”.
+Google says "observability is based on exploring properties and patterns not defined in advance".
 One of the best methods for improving the health of a software-defined service is to improve observability.
 Complex systems have emergent properties, and good observability gives operators emergent tools to actively debug them.
 Humans are very good at noticing patterns—we should capitalize on that!</p>

 <h3>Back to the DevOps role</h3>
 <p>As I mentioned before the sidebar, my job was to get GHC CI in good shape.
 The most impactful project I worked on was reducing spurious failures.
 I will focus on that project later, but first, I want to paint a full picture of my year by discussing other CI projects I worked on.</p>